Wryhder/Reduxstagram/README.md

 > This projects builds on Reduxstagram from Wes Bos' Learn Redux video course

-A very basic clone of Instagram written with React/Redux where users can add pictures, like or comment on them.
+A very basic clone of Instagram written with React/Redux where users can signup, add pictures, like and/or comment on them.

 ## Local Setup